Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

  - Navbar: allows you to navigate around the webpage and move to the section you want.
 It also collapses on small devices e.g mobile.
  - Game
    - Start button: click the button to start the timer and be able to click on the cards.
-   - Reser button: click to restart the timer and hide and shuffle all cards.
+   - Reset button: click to restart the timer and hide and shuffle all cards.
    - Clickable cards that show color when clicked.
 - Google maps: